Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Introduction

 \section{Introduction}

 Recent years have witnessed tremendous success of reinforcement learning (RL) in challenging decision making problems, such as robot control and video games.
-Research efforts are currently focused on multi-agent settings, such as cooperative robot navigation, multi-player games, and traffic management.
-A direct application of RL techniques in a multi-agent setting by simultaneously running a single-agent algorithm at each agent exhibits poor performance \cite{lowe2017multi}.
+Research efforts are currently focused on multi-agent settings, including cooperative robot navigation \cite{jin2021hierarchical}, multi-player games \cite{song2016off}, and traffic management \cite{antonio2022multi}.
+Direct application of RL techniques in multi-agent settings by running single-agent algorithms simultaneously on each agent exhibits poor performance \cite{lowe2017multi}.
 This is because, without considering interactions among the agents, the environment becomes non-stationary from the perspective of a single agent.

-Multi-agent reinforcement learning (MARL) \cite{bucsoniu2010multi} addresses the aforementioned challenge by considering all agent dynamics collectively when learning the policy of an individual agent.
-This is achieved by learning a centralized value or action-value (Q) function that involves the states and actions of all agents.
-Most effective MARL algorithms, such as multi-agent deep deterministic policy gradient (MADDPG) \cite{lowe2017multi}, counterfactual multi-agent (COMA) \cite{foerster2018counterfactual}, and multi actor attention critic (MAAC) \cite{iqbal2019actor}, adopt this strategy.
-However, learning a joint Q function is challenging due to the exponentially growing size of the joint state and action space with the increasing number of agents \cite{qu2020scalable}.
-A policy obtained by parametrizing the joint Q function directly has poor performance in large-scale settings as shown in \cite{yang2018mean,long2020evolutionary}.
+Multi-agent reinforcement learning (MARL) \cite{bucsoniu2010multi} addresses this challenge by considering all agents and their dynamics collectively when learning the value function and policy of an individual agent.
+Most effective MARL algorithms, such as multi-agent deep deterministic policy gradient (MADDPG) \cite{lowe2017multi} and counterfactual multi-agent (COMA) \cite{foerster2018counterfactual}, adopt this strategy.
+However, learning a joint-state value or action-value (Q) or policy function is challenging due to the exponentially growing joint state and action spaces with increasing number of agents \cite{gogineni2023scalability, qu2020scalable}.
+Policies trained with joint state-action pairs have poor performance in large-scale settings as demonstrated in recent work \cite{yang2018mean,long2020evolutionary}, because their accurate approximation requires models with extremely large capacity.

-Recently, MARL algorithms that reduce the representation complexity of the Q function have been shown to significantly improve the quality of the learned policies for large-scale multi-agent settings.
-Successful methods include value factorization algorithms, such as mean-field MARL \cite{yang2018mean}, evolutionary population curriculum (EPC) \cite{long2020evolutionary} and scalable actor critic (SAC) \cite{qu2020scalable}.
-While these methods achieve excellent performance, their training time can be exceedingly slow as the number of agents increases because they require simultaneous state transitions for all agents.
-This requirement prevents fully distributed training over a computing cluster because the compute nodes need to receive the state transitions of all agents simultaneously.